 Contracting firms performing work on University property shall comply with applicable occupational safety and health standards.
 The contractors shall provide fire extinguishers if they are required by their work.
-Physical Plant shall work with the Tennessee Board of Regents to promote compliance by firms performing construction, renovation, and other building and grounds repair/maintenance work.
+Physical Plant and Campus Planning and Design will promote compliance by firms performing construction, renovation, and other building and grounds repair/maintenance work.
 Procurement Services and applicable department/activity heads shall promote compliance by firms performing other types of contractual services.

 |Department/Activity Safety Committee|

 Departments and other activity units, especially those of considerable size and/or well-diversified working conditions, are encouraged to establish internal safety committees.
 The primary interest and concern of these committees should be the promotion of safe practices and procedures in the respective work areas and the positive support of the total University safety program.

 No more than ninety (90) minutes before the scheduled commencement of indoor campus activity in which the crowd is expected to exceed three hundred (300), the administrative official, chair, or the director of activity responsible for said activity or his/her designee shall inspect every required exit, way of approach, and way of departure from the place of activity.
 If such inspection reveals that any means of egress is obstructed, inaccessible, locked, fastened or otherwise unsuited for immediate use, the scheduled program shall not begin, nor shall admittance to the place of assembly be allowed, until necessary corrective action has been completed.